Xilinx/PYNQ/docs/source/index.rst

 PYNQ Introduction
 *****************

-Xilinx® makes Zynq® devices, a class of All Programmable Systems on Chip (APSoC) which integrates a multi-core processor (Dual-core ARM® Cortex®-A9) and a Field Programmable Gate Array (FPGA) into a single integrated circuit.
+Xilinx® makes Zynq® and Zynq Ultrascale+™ devices, a class of programmable System on Chip (SoC) which integrates a multi-core processor (Dual-core ARM® Cortex®-A9 or Quad-core ARM® Cortex®-A53) and a Field Programmable Gate Array (FPGA) into a single integrated circuit.
 FPGA, or programmable logic, and microprocessors are complementary technologies for embedded systems.
 Each meets distinct requirements for embedded systems that